Xenios91/Byte-Chomp/README.md

 # Byte-Chomp
-A Golang tool for reversing binaries
+A Golang tool for obtaining data on golang binaries in csv format